GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/scene-editor/external-layouts.md

 If you use this action, make sure to run it with either the **At the beginning of the scene** or **Trigger once** condition.
 Otherwise, new objects from this external layout will be created every frame, which will drastically reduce performance and create too many objects.

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the external layout audio on this reference page](/gdevelop5/all-features/external-layout/reference/)
+All actions, conditions and expressions are listed in [the external layout audio reference page](/gdevelop5/all-features/external-layout/reference/).